RavenX8/open-vpc/README.md

 This project aims to support virpil control devices by recreating the windows software in an open source driver and tools.

-Currently the driver is a WIP. the shift tool is functionally complete.
+Currently the driver is a WIP for linux only.

+The shift tool is functionally complete and works on both Windows and Linux.

 ## Device Support